David Linde

-David Linde (born February 8, 1960) is the CEO of the Los Angeles, California-based film production company Participant, a position to which he was appointed in October 2015.
-Prior to his role at Participant, Linde had leading roles at Universal Pictures, Focus Features, Good Machine, and Lava Bear Films, where films released during his tenures collectively earned more than $14 billion globally, with 158 Oscar nominations and 34 wins.
+David Linde (born February 8, 1960) is an American businessman and film producer.
+He served as CEO of Participant, chairman of Universal Pictures, a co-founder of Focus Features, a partner of Good Machine, and owner of Lava Bear Films, where he produced Arrival.
+Films released during his tenures collectively earned more than $15 billion globally, with 204 Oscar nominations and 46 wins.

 Early life and education

 Linde was born and raised in Eugene, the son of law professor and Oregon Supreme Court Justice, Hans A. Linde and Helen Tucker Linde.
 His father was Jewish and his mother is Presbyterian.
 In 1978, Linde graduated from South Eugene High School.
 After attending Swarthmore College, he moved to New York City where his girlfriend (later his wife) had moved.
-In New York, he worked as a paralegal for Paramount Pictures from 1984-1988 where he supervised sales of select international theatrical rights at Paramount Pictures; and then as co-head of the international department at Fox Lorber Associates from 1988-1991 where he directed the sales of more than 300 independently produced film, documentary and television titles.
+In New York, he worked as a paralegal for Paramount Pictures from 1984 to 1988 where he supervised sales of select international theatrical rights; and then as co-head of the international department at Fox Lorber Associates from 1988 to 1991 where he directed the sales of more than 300 independently produced film, documentary and television titles.